JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

     SPF - Sender Policy Framework.
 Used DNS records to define the IP addresses that are authorized to send emails from certain domains.
     DKIM - DomainKeys Identified Mail.
 Used public key cryptography to sign and verify an emails domain and content.
     DMARC - Domain Based Authentification, Reporting, and Conformance.
+    Email Gateway - Acts as a barrier between an organizations internal mail and the external internet.
+  Directory Services
+    AD DS - Active Directory Domain Service.
+Used by Microsoft.
+Provides authorization and authentication services for a network.
+Uses LDAP          encrypted with TLS.
+    LDAP - Lightweight Directory Access Protocol.
+    LDAPS - Lightweight Directory Access Protocol.
+Encrypts LDAP using TLS.
+  Voice and Video Service
+    UDP - User Datagram Protocol.
+Preferred over TCP for voice and video.
+    RTP - Realtime Transfer Protocol.
+Delivers audio and video over IP networks.
+    SRTP - Secure Realtime Transfer Protocol Secure.
+    VoIP - Voice over Internet Protocol.
+    SIP - Session Initiation Protocol.
+  Remote Access Services
+    Telenet - Data sent in cleartext, so no longer used.
+    RDP - Remote Desktop Protocol.
+Uses SSH for security.
+    VPN - Virtual Private Network.
+    OpenSSH - Open Secure Shell.
+Used to simplifies the use of SSH to connect remotely to servers.
+      Open SSH Commands:
+        ss-keygen - creates a public/private key pair. ss-copy-id - copies the public key to the server.
+  Time Sychronizations Services